markus7017/myfiles/shelly/README.md

 The Web UI of the Shelly device displays the current firmware version under Settings:Firmware and shows an update option when a newer version is available.

 The current firmware version is reported in the Thing Properties.
 A dedicated channel (device#updateAvailable) indicates the availability of a newer firmware.
 Use the device's Web UI or the Shelly App to perform the update.

-Check [Advanced Users](doc/AdvancedUsers.md) for information how to upgrade your device.
+Check [Advanced Users](doc/AdvancedUsers.md) for information how to update your device.

 Once you have updated the device **you should delete and re-discover** the openHAB Thing.
-Battery powered devices need to wake up by pressing the button.
-This makes sure that the Thing is correctly initialized and all supported channels are created. openHAB will kill the item linkage.
+This makes sure that the Thing is correctly initialized and all supported channels are created. openHAB will restore the channel/item linkage from the previous configuration, there is no need to re-create those manually.
-At a minimum you should restart the binding on the openHAB console if you don't want to re-discover the things.

 ## Discovery

-In general devices need to be powered to be discovered by the binding.
+In general devices need to be active to be discovered by the binding.
+Battery powered devices need to wake up by pressing the button, they will stay active for a minute or so, which gives you enough time to start the discovery.

 The binding uses mDNS to discover the Shelly devices.
 They periodically announce their presence, which is used by the binding to find them on the local network.